himotoyoshi/carray/docs/authoring/CallCfunc.md

 - **Output allocation** — outputs are templated from the (broadcast) input shape with the declared output type.
 - **Broadcasting** — scalar operands collapse (stride 0); non-scalar
-  operands must agree in shape (a shape mismatch raises).
+  operands must agree in shape (a mismatch raises `ArgumentError`, even when the two arrays hold the same number of cells).
 There is no implicit NumPy-style trailing-axis alignment (CArray policy).
 - **Mask handling** — the masks of all **input** operands are OR-folded and propagated to the outputs; masked cells are **skipped** (the